i4Ds/ecallisto_ng/README.md

 print(df.attrs)
 ```

-These simple commands allow you to easily manipulate spectogram data, enabling effective use of the Ecallisto API for your needs.
+These simple commands allow you to easily manipulate spectrogram data, enabling effective use of the Ecallisto API for your needs.

 ### Contributing
 Contributions to Ecallisto NG are very welcome!
 If you have an idea for an improvement or have found a bug, please feel free to contribute.
 The preferred way to contribute is by submitting a Pull Request (PR) or creating an issue on our GitHub repository.
 This way, we can discuss potential changes or fixes and maintain the quality of the project.